jackywang135/JW3DDiceView/README.md

 You may customize these properties

 * Dice Size
+* Roll on shake
-* Activate shake in response to Device Motion
+* Roll in response to Device Motion
 * Sound
 * Background Image